ahzng/MemeAI/README.md

 ## Introduction

-SymbolAI is an artificial intelligence that trained to recognize 20x20 pixel images of human symbols.
+SymbolAI is an AI trained to recognize 20x20 pixel images of human symbols.

 Symbols it can currently recognize:
 - Single digit numbers